wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

   }
 }
 ```

-To make sure the items stay in the cart across tabs and after page reload, we are also using the cookies.
-So we also need to update the `nuxtInitServer` function:
+To make sure the items stay in the cart even after page reload, you will are also use cookies.
+So you need to update the `nuxtInitServer` function:

+  - Update the `index.js` file to get the following:

 `store/index.js`